Velocix Cloud DVR

 And our solution supports distribution over legacy Digital Video Broadcasting (DVB) networks, IP networks and content delivery networks (CDNs) (both on- and off-net).
 Velocix Cloud DVR is also backwards compatible with legacy set-top boxes using IP or DVB-C for video delivery to further ensure business continuity.

 Nokia combines an unmatched IP Video solutions skill set with a wealth of knowledge gained through more than 100 deployments worldwide.
-Several service providers, including Swisscom and Telecable, selected Nokia to deploy replay TV services over the past 2 years.
+Several service providers, including Telefonica, Vodafone Portugal, Numericable and Liberty Global, selected Nokia to deploy cloud DVR services.

 During the 65th Annual Technology & Engineering Emmy® Awards, which took place at the 2014 Consumer Electronic Show, the National Academy of Television Arts & Sciences honored us for our "pioneering work in the implementation and deployment of network DVR."

 "I want to congratulate [you] for being recognized as one of a select few to be honored with the Emmy® Award for Technology and Engineering for 2013.
 Your pioneering work in implementation and deployment of Network DVR showed excellence in engineering creativity, and you join a distinguished history of honorees that are chosen each year by dozens of industry experts and peers."

 Robert P. Seidel, chairman of the Technology and Engineering Achievement Committee, National Academy of Television Arts & Sciences

 The Emmy® Awards is the copyright of ATAS/NATAS.

 Cloud DVR is the first step towards an all-IP video future, in which the cloud hosts advanced TV services and delivers them directly to a broad range of consumer devices.